Hypnic jerks, also known as hypnagogic jerks or “sleep starts,” are involuntary muscle contractions that some people experience as they fall asleep.

 Creating a bedtime routine

 A bedtime routine may help the body relax and reduce stress.
 Some people drink calming teas or warm milk and read a book before bed.
 Others may prefer to do gentle stretches or listen to music.

 Turning down the lights

-Blue light, which is the cold light from some light bulbs, televisions, computer monitors, and smartphones, tells the body that it is daytime.
+Blue light — the cold light from some light bulbs, televisions, computer monitors, and smartphones tells the body that it is daytime.

-Turning down these lights or avoiding technology before bed will reduce the levels of blue light and may help a person relax.
+Turning down these lights or avoiding digital screens before bed will reduce the levels of blue light and may help a person relax.

-Hypnic jerks, or sleep starts, are normal and common.
+Hypnic jerks, or sleep starts, are typical and common.
 Experiencing them does not mean that a person has an underlying medical condition.

-Certain lifestyle changes may help people reduce the number of hypnic jerks that they experience.
+Certain lifestyle changes may help people reduce the number of hypnic jerks they experience.

-Anyone who is experiencing hypnic jerks regularly and is concerned about their overall health or sleep quality should talk to a doctor.
+Anyone with concerns about frequent hypnic jerks and their overall health or sleep quality can speak with a doctor.

-In some cases, doctors can prescribe medications to help a person get more restful sleep and avoid hypnic jerks.
+In some cases, healthcare professionals can prescribe medications to help them get more restful sleep.